CorruptComputer/Officer-Beepsky/README.md

 You can run it from the terminal/command prompt by typing `java -jar Officer-Beepsky-x.x.x.jar <Discord token> <Owner ID>`.

 ### Build, run, and update script
-Optionally you can use the following script to build, run, and update the bot when needed:
+Optionally you can use the following script to build, run, and update the bot when needed.
+You can also use the arg `-d` to target the `dev` branch.

 **Linux/Mac:**
 ```